jsaelhof/movie-picker/README.md

 UI TODO:

-- Move db name and buttons into a subheader under the title bar.
-DB on the left, buttons on the right.
-- Make DB name a combobox and allow switching
+- local storage for last db used?
 - Pick should not filter the list.
 Pop it up in a modal or insert a section under the button.
 Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?
 - Mobile view
 - Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
+- ~~Move db name and buttons into a subheader under the title bar.
+DB on the left, buttons on the right.~~
+- ~~Make DB name a combobox and allow switching~~
 - ~~Add a proper error dialog and haandling~~
 - ~~Create a centralized comm module for all requests to go through.
 Handle errors in one place, provide a callback for success.
 Maybe provide an option for showing a toast on success?
 Undo?~~
 - ~~Add a mute/disabled state to prevent a movie from being picked until reactivated.~~